Jay Ward: Rocky and Bullwinkle

-In a running-joke tribute to Ward, many of his cartoon characters had the middle initial "J." The cartoonist Matt Groening later gave the middle initial "J." to many of his characters as a tribute to Jay Ward.
+As a running joke, many of Ward's cartoon characters had the middle initial "J." The cartoonist Matt Groening later gave the middle initial "J." to many of his characters as a tribute to Jay Ward.

 Ward fought many heated battles over content with the network and sponsor.
 The "Kirward Derby", a bowler hat that made everyone stupid and Bullwinkle a genius, was named (as a spoonerism) for Durward Kirby, sidekick of the 1950s and 1960s TV host Garry Moore and the co-host of Allen Funt's Candid Camera.
 When Kirby threatened to sue, Ward quipped, "Please do!
 We need the publicity!"

 An eccentric and proud of it, Ward was known for pulling an unusual publicity stunt that coincided with a national crisis.
 Ward leased an island on the Canadian border in Minnesota near his home and dubbed it "Moosylvania," based upon the home of his Bullwinkle TV character.
 He and publicist Howard Brandy crossed the country in a van, gathering signatures on a petition for statehood for Moosylvania.
 They then visited Washington, D.C., and attempted to gain an audience with President John F. Kennedy.
 Unfortunately, they arrived at the White House the morning the Cuban Missile Crisis was breaking, and were ordered at gunpoint to drive off.

 Personal life and death

-Ward married Ramona "Billie" Ward in 1943; the couple had three children: Ron, Carey, and Tiffany.
+Ward married Ramona "Billie" Compton in 1943; the couple had three children: Ron, Carey, and Tiffany.

 Ward died of renal cancer in West Hollywood on October 12, 1989, and is buried in Glendale's Forest Lawn Memorial Park Cemetery.